Anopheles gambiae

-VectorBase The Anopheles gambiae data and its display on Ensembl Genomes are made possible through a joint effort by the Ensembl Genomes group and VectorBase, a NIAID Bioinformatics Resource Center.
-The source data for this genome and other resources can be accessed via the VectorBase browser.
+The Anopheles gambiae data and its display on Ensembl Genomes are made possible through a joint effort by the Ensembl Genomes group and VectorBase, a component of VEuPathDB.

 About Anopheles gambiae

 Anopheles gambiae senso stricto is the primary mosquito vector responsible for the transmission of malaria in most of sub-Saharan Africa.
 It is a member of a species complex that includes at least seven morphologically indistinguishable species in the Series Pyretophorus in the Anopheles subgenus Cellia.
-An. gambiae feeds preferentially on humans and is one of the most efficient malaria vectors known.
-Anopheles gambiae senso stricto is now known to consist of two genetically distinct forms or incipient species, known formally as the An. gambiae M and An. gambiae S forms.
+Anopheles gambiae feeds preferentially on humans and is one of the most efficient malaria vectors known.
+Anopheles gambiae senso stricto is now known to consist of two genetically distinct forms or incipient species, known formally as the A. gambiae M and A. gambiae S forms.
+Colonies of these two forms have also been sequenced, assembled and provided here on VectorBase as the A. gambiae Mali-NIH (M) and A. gambiae Pimperena (S) genomes.

 Picture credit (public domain): James Gathany (CDC) 1994